JonKing93/DASH/Tutorials/gridfile/add.md

 % Add each file using a for loop for f = 1:numel(files)

-    % Get the run and time metadata run = ceil(f/2);
+    % Get the run and time metadata for the file run = ceil(f/2);
     if rem(f,2) == 1
         time = time(1:1000);  % Time period A